gabrielamg24/SeaSurfaceTemperatureWadden/README.md

 ###R script

-The following script generates color-based temperature maps per month from 1993 to 2010 of sea surface temperature
+The following R-script generates color-based temperature maps per month from 1993 to 2010 of sea surface temperature.

+If you don't have ggplot2 and ggmap installed in your packages, just do it by writing install.packages("name of package")

           library(ggplot2)
           library(ggmap)